brittanyharrison/final_project_backend/README.md

 # Engineering 89: Final Project
 ![logo](img/job_centre_logo.png)

 ## Introduction

-This repository details the processes required to setup and run the job jobcentre++ application.
+This repository details the processes required to setup and run the [jobcentre++ web application](https://github.com/engineering89-final-project/jcpp).

 ## Project Scope
 ![img](img/ci_cd_diagram.png)

+The aim of this project is to provide a End to End automation pipeline for the jobcentre++ web application.
+This included:

+- Test Driven Development(TDD) for the app
+- Continuous Integration using Jenkins
+- Continuous Delivery and Deployment with AWS EC2
+- Containerisation and Deployment with Docker
+- Data Persistency using S3 buckets
+- Cloud Monitoring with CloudWatch

+For detailed documentation on each step to achieve this End to End pipline, oplease refer to the wiki of this repository.

 ## Team members: